Elbphilharmonie Everything about the concert hall’s architecture and acoustics

 12 | Residential Apartments

-Architecture and music – inseparable in the Elbphilharmonie
+Architecture and music – inseparable at the Elbphilharmonie

 The programme at the Elbphilharmonie and Laeiszhalle is all about quality, diversity and breaking down genre boundaries.
 Lively interpretations of classical masterpieces are just as important as the discovery of contemporary music from various cultures – performed by the world’s best artists and the resident orchestras and ensembles of the two halls: the NDR Elbphilharmonie Orchestra, Ensemble Resonanz and Symphoniker Hamburg.